fischerf/relatelang/README.md

 RelateScript is ideal for tasks requiring:
 - Precise execution of logical rules and conditions.
 - Modeling of structured systems like workflows, decision trees, or knowledge graphs.
+- Creating reusable prompt templates for consistent LLM interactions.

 However, natural language remains superior for:
 - Creative, open-ended tasks where ambiguity or nuance is a feature, not a limitation.
 - Rapid prototyping of ideas without requiring formalized structures.

 ### 3.4 **Recommendation**
 The most effective use of RelateScript lies in its hybrid application, where it acts as a supplement to natural language inputs.
 This approach allows users to balance creativity and logical consistency, enabling LLMs to handle a wider range of tasks with both precision and adaptability.
+We advocate for an iterative workflow where RelateScript prompts are continuously refined based on LLM feedback, leading to increasingly effective and reliable interactions.

 ---